prisma-archive/freecom-tutorial/README.md

-# Freecom Full-stack Tutorial Series
+# Freecom Full-Stack Tutorial Series

 In this repository, you find the code for each chapter of the [Freecom](https://www.graph.cool/freecom/) tutorial series.
 With every new chapter, we're adding _two_ new folders to the repository that will generally be named as follows: